ansible/tox-ansible/docs/contributor_guide.md

 ### Code of Conduct

-Please read and adhere to the [Ansible Community Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html) in all your interactions within the Ansible community.
+Please read and adhere to the [Ansible Community Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html) in all your interactions with the Ansible community.

 ### Forum